 but I can't get my data to display.
 Why?

-Solution: Be sure you enable the "Public Folder"
+smaller text based track hubs you need to enable the "Public Folder"

 function on Dropbox, rather than using the "Share Link" function.